A survey shows a majority of military spouses believe being married to a service member has hindered their ability to be employed.

 - Set up an appointment to meet with the local veterans’ representative at the Department of Labor office.

 Plus, Curtis said that military spouses have a great asset in their local SHRM chapter because the human resource professionals for that area will know the job market, employers, and who is hiring.
-Five hundred and seventy-five affiliate chapters can be searched at: http://www.shrm.org/.
+Search 575 affiliate chapters at http://www.shrm.org/.